martin-lechene/martin-lechene/README.md

   </p>
 </h1>

 # Experiences
 - **DOG&DEV**  - My web agency  for B2B and B2C
+- **AnHosting** - Game hosting: FiveM, Minecraft, Arma Reforger, Dedicated Server and website
+- **Egonix** - Platform for sharing and statistics on profiles via NFC products
+- **MyConsultation** - Platform for scheduling for patients and doctors | Full Stack PHP / SilverStripe
+- **GoCar** - Plaform for selling car
+- **Canell SPRL** -  Agence B2B/B2C
+- **LydHosting** - Game DayZ Hosting | PHP Custom Script From Scratch for (sold to VYKIX).
+- **Roll Mops Interactive** - Game Studio Belgium | WordPress fully custom theme and plugin
+- **QuelsProjets** - Multi-business: Selling domains and websites on WordPress, ready e-commerce, blogs, and media
 - **Vetzy** - Platform for veterinarians and pet owners, for easy finding, taking, and managing appointments
 - **PanelRP** - Platform for manage full instance of web for game server RP.
 - **Gardeveterinaires** - Platform for found in emergency a veterinarians availabilities
-- **AnHosting** - Game hosting: FiveM, Minecraft, Arma Reforger, Dedicated Server and website
-- **Egonix** - Platform for sharing and statistics on profiles via NFC products
 - **SteamCrea** - Platform for multicasting on social media and managing published posts
 - **Digila** - Platform for creating web profiles and statistics
 - **OlaCars** - Platform for selling luxury cars